MyFitnessPal Review (2026)

 - Privacy-conscious users — review the data history first

-What users are saying
+What are real users saying about MyFitnessPal?

 "Was my daily driver for a decade.
 Switched to Welling when MFP put the barcode scanner behind the paywall."